 ARTICLE IV: JURISDICTION OF THE CODE OF STUDENT CONDUCT

-- Students are expected to conduct themselves in a manner which reflects favorably for them and the University.
-Students shall be held accountable for unfavorable conduct through this Code of Student Conduct.
+Students are expected to conduct themselves in a manner which reflects favorably for them and the University.
+Students shall be held accountable for unfavorable conduct through this Student Code of Conduct.